n b r y lifting

 Exercise Variation Strategy

-With the exception of the squat and vertical pull, every major compound movement has both a strength-focused variant and a hypertrophy-focused variant:
+With the exception of the squat, every major compound movement has both a strength-focused variant and a hypertrophy-focused variant:

 • Hinge: Conventional deadlift (strength) + Romanian deadlift (hypertrophy)